green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 anything between `-Infinity` and `Infinity` and you can do any operation with them what you already did in the elementary school.

+> **Extra info**: Some languages have specific types for rational numbers but
+> in JavaScript there is only `number`, regardless to its value.

 #### Operators

 Just like in the math you can do different operations with numbers.
 In the